VISIT BARCELONA FOR FREE

 4. Barcelona Cathedral

 This is a beautiful cathedral located in the heart of the Gothic Quarter and it is another icon of Barcelona.
-The first time you see it it will take your breath away.
+It will take your breath away when you first see it.
 It is a popular photo opp and hang out spot.
-The trick to get the perfect photos is to take a selfie or body picture, from the benches that are in front of the Cathedral.
+The trick to get the perfect photo is to take a selfie, or body picture, from the benches that are in front of the Cathedral.
 We are talking about the benches that are way in front, like 100 yards in front…if you take your pictures from there, you will get some amazing photos.
-Also, on certain days, the entrance to the cathedral is free, I believe it is on Sunday morning to listen to mass.
-Another little trick that will get you some amazing photos of the cathedral is to go up to the rooftop of the hotel that is in front of the church.
-I believe it is called Hotel Colon and it is free.
-Go up to the last level of the hotel, walk out and enjoy the view, it is breathtaking.

 3. Museums of Barcelona